EmbeddedSystemClass/Truck_Project1/README.md

 The other DS1620 is in the cab and reads the indoor temp.
 A section in the timer callback turns on/off the blower for the<br />
 heater depending on the indoor temp.<br />
 <h2>The Xilinx processor</h2>
 I use a Spartan-3E Xilinx FPGA board to monitor real-time data like engine RPM,MPH.
-It sends data to the STM32 over a<br />
+It sends data to the STM32<br />
-parallel port.
-The STM32 sends data to the FPGA board over a RS-232 port and uses handshaking signal.
-Two sensors are<br />
+over a parallel port.
+The STM32 sends data to the FPGA board over a RS-232 port and uses handshaking signal.<br />
-connected to the FPGA board which are converted to RPM/MPH readings.
-One sensor comes from a hall-effect switch on the<br />
+Two sensors are connected to the FPGA board which are converted to RPM/MPH readings.
+One sensor comes from a<br />
-driveshaft and another comes from a light sensor on the crankshaft.
-The FPGA also gets messages from the STM32 to generate<br />
+hall-effect switch on the driveshaft and another comes from a light sensor on the crankshaft.
+The FPGA also<br />
-DTMF tones whenever the keys on the keypad are pushed.
-The data from the RPM/MPH is sent over a parallel port to the STM32<br />
+gets messages from the STM32 to generate DTMF tones whenever the keys on the keypad are pushed.
+The data from<br />
-which sends it on to the client and also sent to an XMEGA processor over a serial line which drives two LCD displays<br />
+the RPM/MPH is sent over a parallel port to the STM32 which sends it on to the client and also sent to an XMEGA<br />
-mounted on the dash.<br />
+processor over a serial line which drives two LCD displays mounted on the dash.<br />
 <h2> The IO box (TS-7200)</h2>
 <img src="Images/iobox.JPG">
 I'm using a TS-7200 embedded linux card from Technologic which has a PC-104 card connector. (shown on left)<br />